oddbird/sliiides/content/css-next/css-cafe.md

     And each element will query
     the size of it's nearest ancestor container.

-    That's another important limitation
-    to make sure there are no loops.
     Container's can't query themselves.
+    That's ensures there are no loops.

 - html: |
     <div class="container">